Raezroth/Linux-ARM-Gaming-Chroot/README.md

 ```

 ### Outside the chroot container
+Here we must copy box86.conf from chroot to host and restart host systemd-binfmt so BOX86 will run automatically when launching x86 applications.

+NOTE: You don't have to quit the chroot.
+Just open another terminal.
 ```
 sudo cp -r PATH_TO_CHROOT/etc/binfmt.d/box86.conf /etc/binfmt.d/

 sudo systemctl restart systemd-binfmt
 ```

-### Chroot back into the container and Install steam and libappindicator1, then add i386 multiarch after steam has launched.
+### Inside the container install steam and libappindicator1, then add i386 multiarch after steam has launched.
+These commands will create a Downloads Folder and use it to store required install files.
+You can clear this folder after install.
 ```
 mkdir ~/Downloads